 BIO 103 or 104; CHE 102 or 103; GSC 105, 106 or 115, or PHY 175.

-Physical/life Science courses, social/behavioral science courses, and MAT 115 or higher (excluding MAT 121) meeting program admission requirements will also count toward associate degree general education requirements.
+Physical/life Science courses, social/behavioral science courses, and mathematics courses (MAT 115 or higher excluding MAT 121) meeting program admission requirements will also count toward associate degree general education requirements.

 A first-year student (freshman) is one who has earned fewer than 30 semester hours including any semester hours accepted in transfer from other colleges or universities.
 A second-year student (sophomore) is one who has earned 30 or more semester hours including any semester hours accepted in transfer.

-A full-time student is defined as one who is registered for 12 or more semester hours during a regular semester, or 6 or more semester hours during the summer session.
+A full-time student is defined as one who is registered for 12 or more semester hours during a regular semester, or 6 or more semester hours during the summer semester.
 This definition applies only for academic purposes.
-Financial assistance has a different definition of what constitutes a full-time student.
+Financial assistance full-time criteria may be different.

 The anticipated course load for a full-time student during the fall and spring semester is 16 semester hours.
 The full-time load during the summer semester is 6 semester hours.
 Course loads greater than 16 hours are recommended only for students who have a high school average of "B" or minimum College grade point average of 3.00 (on a 4.00 scale).

-Students in most academic courses are expected to spend at least two hours of preparation for each hour of class.
+Students in most academic courses are expected to spend at least two hours of preparation for each hour of scheduled class time.
 Students who are working are cautioned to plan a course load that is in proportion to their workload.
 A suggested schedule for working students is as follows:

 |Work Load||Class Load|